paldhous/ucb/2019/dataviz/md/class3.md

 To freeze the Y axis, right-click on it, select `Edit Axis...`, make it `Fixed` and close the dialog box:

-Right-click on the Y axis again, select `Format...`, make the font bold, and close the `Format` panel.

 Now drag `Country` to `Filters`, make sure `All` are checked, and at the dialog box, click `OK`:

 ![](./img/class3_15.jpg)

+So far we have made all countries available to be filtered, but we have not filtered any from the chart.
 Now we need to add a filter control to select countries to compare.
 On `Country` in the `Filters` shelf, select `Show Filter`.
 A default filter control, with a checkbox for each nation, will appear to the right of the chart:

 ![](./img/class3_16.jpg)